tarwn/lessthandot-hugo/blogs/content/posts/2013-01-27-asp-net-mvc-project-with.md

 I also first want to thank people who helped me to get where I am now with this project: Viv Phillips and Paul Mrozowski from UniversalThread, Darin Dimitrov from stackoverflow, Alex Ullrich and Sergey Kosik and also Jazzen Chen from MS. I also want to thank authors of many blogs and articles I read while working on this project.

 I started my project from defining my models using Entity Framework Code first pattern since I already had the database defined.
-I am going to discuss only one model “Client” for the Clients table.
+I am going to discuss only one model "Client" for the Clients table.

 This is how the table looks in the database: